beckiechill/bachelor-thesis/README.md

 This repository contains the codebase for the Bachelor Thesis by Rebeca Sanz titled **“Assessing Bias in Machine Learning Models for Alzheimer’s Disease Detection Across Gender and Age.”**

+## Project Goals
+This thesis explores and evaluates fairness of machine learning models in detecting Alzheimer’s Disease from speech data.
+It focuses particularly on potential bias across gender and age groups.
+It also explores model explainability.

 ## Datasets
 The datasets used are:
 - DementiaBank Pitt Corpus Dataset provided by the TalkBank project: https://talkbank.org/